 Those that have attempted to use Rhino geometry within Revit will be all too familiar with the difficulty in successfully achieving this.
 The most basic method is to simply export a *sat file from Rhino and then import it into Revit.
 Best practice is typically to do this via a conceptual mass family.
 However, the result can be called ‘dumb geometry’ in that it is unable to be edited once imported, which is far from ideal in a BIM environment.

 The next progression in usability is to explode the import instance.
 Depending on the base geometry, Revit may make editing the mass accessible via grips (push/pull arrows), but this is not always the case.
 However, the best method to generate native Revit elements from Rhino is to use the wall-by-face, roof-by-face, curtain system and/or mass floors commands.
 These elements will be hosted to the Rhino geometry.
-In theory, these elements can be updated if the base geometry changes but experience has shown that Revit is not always able to re-discover the host element and new elements will need to be created.
-Therefore, it is prudent to test the Rhino to Revit workflow before investing in too much time in embellishing the Revit elements.
+In theory, these elements can be updated if the base geometry changes, but experience has shown that Revit is not always able to re-discover the host element, and new elements will need to be created.
+Therefore, it is prudent to test the Rhino to Revit workflow before investing too much time in embellishing the Revit elements.

 The whole process of using Rhino geometry in Revit feels a bit like black magic.
 Often, the first attempt in importing the geometry will fail, and there will be no guidance from Revit as to why it failed.
 This can prove to be very frustrating, and many users will simply give up.
-However, if these best practices are followed when generating the mass in Rhino, integration with Revit should be seamless, or at very least, less painful.
+However, if these best practices are followed when generating the mass in Rhino, integration with Revit should be seamless, or at the very least, less painful.

 Interoperability via Dynamo